shaka-project/generic-webdriver-server/backends/xboxone/tunneling.md

-# Tunneling to a Xbox One Device on Another Network
+# Tunneling to an Xbox One Device on Another Network

 If your Selenium node runs on a separate network from your Xbox One device, you may need to create a tunnel to that other network.
 This document will